Executive Director, U.S. Botanic Garden (Supervisory Horticulturist)

 - Functions as the Superintendent of the facility, responsible for all activities that have the potential to impact delivery of USBG’s mission.

-- Provides leadership for the cultivation and collection of plans from various countries for public exhibition and for use by interested students, scientists and garden clubs.
+- Provides leadership for the cultivation and collection of plants from various countries for public exhibition and for use by interested students, scientists and garden clubs.

 - Exercises executive responsibility for the operation, maintenance and renovation of the physical plant, including recommendations for short-term and long-term capital improvements and sustainability efforts.